anaraquelou/ds-em-producao/README.md

 As part of "DS em Produção" course in "Comunidade DS" this problem was incremented with some more **fictional data** as is descripted below:

-"Pretend you are a data scientist in Rossmann company.
+>Pretend you are a data scientist in Rossmann company.
 Suddenly a lot of messages pops up at your screen, reading all you figured 	out they all have the same demading: the store sales prediction for 6 weeks in advance.
 It seems all store managers were asked by the CFO of the company to have this prediction by the end of the month.
 You go talk to the CFO to undertand what is the real problem and if this prediction it is the bst solution.
 CFO tells you that Rossmann is going throught an expansion and needs to estimate accurately the amount of money they will loan from banks, they plan to use the part of the income from the next 6 weeks as part of the expansion investment.
 After that you agreed that the prediction makes sense and you can create a unique solution for all the stores.
-He went thrilled by the idea and also ask you to create a way the solution could be accessed by any store manager at any time and returns intantaneously the sales prediction for the store, so they can use in other occasions."
+He went thrilled by the idea and also ask you to create a way the solution could be accessed by any store manager at any time and returns intantaneously the sales prediction for the store, so they can use in other occasions.

 | Problem | Root Cause | Main Question |
 | --- | --- | --- |